werwolf2303/JavaSetupTool/README.md

 # JavaSetupTool
- Inno Setup inspired setup tool (Java)
+ Inno Setup inspired setup tool written in Java

 <h3>For examples look at the Wiki</h3>